clickalicious/memcached-php/README.md

 ## Tests

-**Memcached.php** is unit tested and the coverage is above 75%.
+**Memcached.php** is unit-tested and the coverage is above 90%.
 You will find a PHPUnit configuration including testsuites in directory `tests/`.

 To run tests you only need to execute the following command on `cli`:

 ```sh
 phpunit -c tests/phpunit.xml
 ```

+**Info**
+The unit-tests are fired against an existing and real `Memcached` daemon.
+This is not the perfect way i know but the only one currently working for me.
+Please be aware that you need a running `Memcached` deamon on the host you run the unit-tests listening on the default `Memcached` port (127.0.0.1:11211).
+So the unit-tests are not isolated but more bound to the `Memcached` daemon and network as well.
+Meanwhile i think about a better solution ;)

 ## Future